nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 ### Query APIs ###

-A query API is any API which performs a user initiated retrieval of data without any side-effects (i.e. searching for a patient's medication history).
+A query API is any API which performs a user-initiated retrieval of data without any side-effects (for example, searching for a patient's medication history).

 Provider systems **MUST** process query API calls in &lt;3000ms.